laravel/docs/billing.md

          ->withPromotionCode('promo_code_id')
          ->create($paymentMethod);

 The given promotion code ID should be the Stripe API ID assigned to the promotion code and not the customer facing promotion code.
-If you need to search for a promotion code ID based on the given customer code you may use the `findPromotionCode` method:
+If you need to find a promotion code ID based on a given customer facing promotion code, you may use the `findPromotionCode` method:

-    // Search for any promotion code by its code...
+    // Find a promotion code ID by its customer facing code...
     $promotionCode = $user->findPromotionCode('SUMMERSALE');

-    // Search for an active promotion code by its code...
+    // Find an active promotion code ID by its customer facing code...
     $promotionCode = $user->findActivePromotionCode('SUMMERSALE');

-    // Use the promotion code identifier...
-    $user->newSubscription('default', 'price_monthly')
-         ->withPromotionCode($promotionCode->id)
-         ->create($paymentMethod);

-The returned `$promotionCode` object is a `Laravel\Cashier\PromotionCode` instance which wraps the `Stripe\PromotionCode` object.
-You can retrieve the used coupon related to the promotion code by calling the `coupon` method:
+In the example above, the returned `$promotionCode` object is an instance of `Laravel\Cashier\PromotionCode`.
+This class decorates an underlying `Stripe\PromotionCode` object.
+You can retrieve the coupon related to the promotion code by invoking the `coupon` method:

     $coupon = $user->findPromotionCode('SUMMERSALE')->coupon();

-When you have a coupon object you may display the amount based on if it's percentage or fixed amount off...
+The coupon instance allows you to determine the discount amount and whether the coupon represents a fixed discount or percentage based discount:

-    // If it's a percentage based amount... if ($coupon->isPercentage()) {
+    if ($coupon->isPercentage()) {
-        return $coupon->percentOff() . '%'; // 21.5%
+        return $coupon->percentOff().'%'; // 21.5%
+    } else {
+        return $coupon->amountOff(); // $5.99
     }

-    // Otherwise it's a fixed amount off... return $coupon->amountOff(); // $5.99

-You can also retrieve the discounts applied to either a customer or subscription...
+You can also retrieve the discounts that are currently applied to a customer or subscription:

     $discount = $billable->discount();

     $discount = $subscription->discount();

-These discount objects are returned as `Laravel\Cashier\Discount` instances which wrap a `Stripe\Discount` object.
-Just like a `PromotionCode`, you may retrieve the coupon related to this discount by calling the `coupon` method:
+The returned `Laravel\Cashier\Discount` instances decorate an underlying `Stripe\Discount` object instance.
+You may retrieve the coupon related to this discount by invoking the `coupon` method:

     $coupon = $subscription->discount()->coupon();

-If you're in need of applying a new coupon or promotion code to a customer or subscription you may apply them using the `applyCoupon` or `applyPromotionCode` methods:
+If you would like to apply a new coupon or promotion code to a customer or subscription, you may do so via the `applyCoupon` or `applyPromotionCode` methods:

     $billable->applyCoupon('coupon_id');
     $billable->applyPromotionCode('promotion_code_id');